deislabs/bindle/docs/signing-spec.md

     a.
 Extract the public key
     b.
 Verify that the key has not already been used in another signature block
         - If a key is used to sign the same invoice multiple times, the implementation SHOULD fail
     c.
-Verify the signature using the public key and the cleartext d
+Verify the signature using the public key and the cleartext
         - If verification fails for ANY signature block, fail
     d.
 Locate the key in the keyring
         - If the key is not located, this is not an error
 5. Apply a key trust strategy (See "Strategies of Key Trust" below)
-    - At minimum, the strategy should be that the `creator` signature is done with a known key.
+    - At minimum, the strategy should be that the `creator` signature is signed with a known key (Strategy 1).
+    - For use on public bindle servers, allowing the `creator or approver` strategy (Strategy 2) is preferred.

 ## Keyrings